 Arrive in Durban any time and make your way to the joining point hotel.
-Be in time for your welcome meeting with your fellow travellers and CEO, and get to know the members of your group.
+Be in time for your welcome dinner and meeting with your fellow travellers and CEO, enjoy a traditional Curry tonight and get to know the members of your group.
 Upon arrival look for information from your tour leader on the hotel bulletin board regarding the meeting time.
 Explore the beach front opposite our guest house, or venture into the centre of town, taking in the fair grounds, restaurants, water sports and the now world famous “uShaka Marine World”.
 In the evening at the meeting, you will meet your group, some of whom may in fact be arriving into Durban on a previous G Adventures tour.
 Very little is known about the first residents of the area around Durban as there is no written history of the area before it was “discovered” by the Portuguese explorer Vasco da Gama in 1497.
 Da Gama had applied the name Natal (nativity) to this stretch of coast, first seen on Christmas day of that year.
 The first European settlers in the area where mostly survivors of shipwrecks.
 One of these survivors, Rodrigo Tristaa, survived a wreck in 1552 of the Portuguese galleon Saint John, was the first to make his home here.
 The Zulu nation’s formation provided wealth for a trade market in this area - European merchants set up a harbour where the base of trade with Zulus could be formed.
 Durban was thus created by a population of 26 hard-living traders and ivory hunters.
 It was named on 23 June 1835, after the governor of the Cape, Sir Benjamin D’Urban.
 The centre of Durban grew around its sugar cane plantations, as large numbers of Indians were brought to work on the plantations.
 As a result, present-day Durban it the city with the largest Indian population outside of India.
 The city has grown into one of South Africa's best-known and most popular coastal resorts and commercial ports.
 With stretches of safe, sandy beaches and abundance of holiday accommodation destinations available and all-year sunshine attract visitors to this festive city every year.
 This city is enjoyed for its vibrant mix of cultures and experiences, with a large diverse population of people.
 The beach front area has the usual attractions, from fair grounds to restaurants, to water sports and the now world famous “uShaka Marine World”.

 Approximate Distance: 530km Estimated Travel Time: 7 hrs South from Durban, we travel through to the Eastern Cape province, into the heartland of the Xhosa people, and to Port St. Johns, a paradise on a large stretch of Indian Ocean coast referred to as the Wild Coast.
 Here you will have time to explore the dramatic scenery of the rocky beaches, hidden lagoons, and coastal cliffs.
 Our campsite is about 8km's outside of town, so after arrival you can take a walk into Port St Johns.